meta-manshu/build-lending-dapp-on-core/README.md

 ## Configure Git CLI
 - Open your favorite terminal.
+Edit
 - Run `gh --version` to ensure that you have installed the Git CLI successfully.
 - Run `gh auth login --web` in your terminal and follow the steps given below:
   - First, it will ask for your preferred protocol for Git operations.
 I chose HTTPS, you can choose any.